- Tell your family and friends that you are quitting and ask for their support.

 - Drink sips of water instead of eating when you feel uncomfortable.

-- Snack on carrots, celery, and other healthy foods instead of smoking.
+- Munch on carrots, celery, and other healthy foods instead of smoking.

 - Keep busy.
 You’ll be less likely to eat when you’re not really hungry if you’re doing other things.